tristanberezowski/jungle-rails/README.md

 - admin security using .env added
 - empty cart does not allow checkout
 - products can be rated and reviewed by users
-- automated testing for product creation
+- automated testing for product creation model
+- Feature spec testing

 ## Demo of implemented features